richardhaslam/frackit/paper.md

 to enforce topological characteristics as e.g. fracture spacing.
 Besides this, constraints can be used to avoid very small length scales that could cause problems during mesh generation or could lead to ill-shaped elements.
-In the code, constraints can defined and evaluated using the `EntityNetworkConstraints` class.
+In the code, constraints can be defined and evaluated using the `EntityNetworkConstraints` class.
 These have to be fulfilled by a new fracture entity candidate against previously accepted entities.
 If any of the defined constraints is violated, the candidate may be rejected and a new one is sampled.
 The current implementation of the